Farsala Trilogy

-The Farsala Trilogy is a series of three fantasy novels by Hilari Bell that includes Fall of a Kingdom (also published as Flame), Rise of a Hero, and Forging the Sword.
+The Farsala Trilogy is a series of three fantasy novels by Hilari Bell that includes Fall of a Kingdom (also published as Flame) (2003), Rise of a Hero (2005), and Forging the Sword (2006).
+The series is loosely based on the legend Rostam and Sohrab in the Persian epic Shahnameh.

 Main characters

 These are the main characters that appear in all of the three books: